 About the data

-During the same period natural change in Somerset accounted for a net decrease of 1,049 people, despite the total population having grown by 2,826.
-This means that growth in Somerset’s population was entirely accounted for by internal migration from elsewhere in the UK as well as abroad.
+During the same period natural change in Somerset accounted for a net decrease of 1,738 people.
 Projections suggest that over the next 20+ years, the rate of decline through natural change is set to accelerate with deaths further outstripping births, and yet, as we have seen, the total population is set to steadily increase, all due to inward migration.